Why a Cash Flow Projection Can Keep Your Business Alive

 A cash flow projection is one of the easier bookkeeping documents to build and maintain.
 There are no complicated accounting or tax principles involved.
 The only ingredients in a cash flow projection are how much cash you have, how much you plan to receive, and how much you plan to spend.

-A cash flow projection can be kept in any form that you find appropriate.
+A cash flow projection can be kept in any form you find appropriate.
 However, an Excel spreadsheet is often the most convenient method.

 For planning purposes, you can use each month’s ending balance as the starting balance for the next month.
-As you move through the year, you’ll change these numbers to reflect the actual balances.
-However, estimating them for the full year will allow you to predict cash crunches and plan for cash flow financing accordingly.
+As you move through the year, you’ll change these numbers to reflect the balances.
+However, estimating them for the entire year will allow you to predict cash crunches and plan for cash flow financing accordingly.

 Why a Cash Flow Projection is Vital to Your Business

 You may need to cut back on expenses in the months leading up to the deficit.
-It’s easier to spread cutbacks out over several months than to try and budget for the deficit in one month.
+It’s easier to spread cutbacks over several months than to try and budget for the deficit in one month.

 No business should go under because the owner didn’t see a cash crunch coming.
 A cash flow projection can help you look into the future and predict rough spots for your business.
 By taking action now, you could save yourself and your business later.